- Car Reviews

 What is it like on the inside?

 Who turned out the lights?
 It’s dark inside the Formentor, despite the lashings of bronze trim.
-Perhaps it’s a bit of a pity the cabin is so obviously Seat-inherited in contrast to the bespoke bodywork, but the bean-counters clearly won the boardroom over.
+It’s a bit of a pity the cabin is so obviously inherited from Seat, in contrast to the bespoke bodywork, but the bean counters clearly won the boardroom over.

-We question the logic of some of Cupra’s flourishes: the engine-stop and mode buttons amid the steering wheel are easily confused, and at least once you’ll prod the ESP-off button next to the stubby gear selector, assuming that’s the engine start button (it is in the Seat Ateca, after all).
+We question the logic of some of Cupra’s flourishes: the engine stop and mode buttons amid the steering wheel are easily confused, and at least once you’ll prod the ESP-off button next to the stubby gear selector, assuming that’s the engine start button (it is in the Ateca, after all).

 I'll try to get used to it.
 What else?